matteovilla14/OpenFOAMPost/README.md

 ```
 ofpost-test
 ```
-the program will be launched into the [/test](/test) folder or its subdirectories!
+the program will be launched into the [/test](/test) folder!

 Moreover, the following command can be used to clean up the [/test](/test) folder:
 ```
 ofpost-clean
 ```

 All the source files can be found in [/src/ofpost](/src/ofpost) directory!
-Enjoy! 🤓
+Enjoy coding! 🤓

 ## How to build